 If you continue to say you’re ‘ducked’ up, then of course you are.
 If the most qualified and competent authority on the subject of ‘you’ (i.e. yourself), continues to proclaim that, who are we, mere mortals, to argue?

-We may not realize it, but we are sub-consciously holding on to our stories, no matter how painful, because they define us.
-We are often too scared to let them go because it terrifies us what we might find in its place.
+We may not realize it, but we are subconsciously holding on to our stories, no matter how painful, because they define us.
+We're often too scared to let them go because it terrifies us what we might find in its place.

 Change your Story

 “What??!” you say, “are you mad, how can I do that.
 This is who I am.
-It is how the world has shaped me.”
+It's how the world has shaped me.”

 But you have that capacity now.